-Sensors of FluxTeq and Hukseflux are all rated for long-term use up to 120 °C, and sold as "flexible".
+Sensors of FluxTeq and Hukseflux are all rated for long-term use up to 120 °C and sold as "flexible".
 FluxTeq confirmed: "suitable for bending up to 1.25×10^{-3} m radius".
-Changes are all relative to those at the start of the test, positive values indicating a higher value after testing.
+Changes in sensitivity and electrical resistance are all relative to the sensitivity and resistance at the start of the test; positive values indicate a higher value after testing.

-^{} Experiments were carried out on Hukseflux FHF series models, as well as PHFS-01 sensors purchased from FluxTeq.
+^{} Experiments were carried out on Hukseflux FHF05-series sensors, as well as PHFS-01 sensors purchased from FluxTeq.
 The test results may not be applicable to sensors produced by other manufacturers or when improving manufacturing technology.

-Testing was performed at 20 °C after 1-time bending around a pipe of 25×10^{-3} m radius, and after 24 hours of exposure to high temperatures.
+Testing was performed at 20 °C after bending once around a pipe of 25 x 10^{-3} m radius and after 24 hours of exposure to high temperatures.
 Sensors were exposed to 120 °C. The changes of sensitivity were all relative to an initial measurement by Hukseflux at 20 °C and were all performed on a flat surface.
 When determining the sensitivity, the capability to measure changes has a reproducibility in the order of 1 %, asserting that changes of 3 % can meaningfully be detected.
-In this experiment the absolute accuracy is not a factor.
+In this experiment, the absolute accuracy is not a factor.